 You can use this feature to get alerts every time an Administrator logs in to one of your sites.

-Create the Administrator Login Alert for One Site
+Create the Administrator Login Alert for All Your Sites

 - Action: This is the trigger for the alert.
 We should enter “User Logged In”.